StewBC/gomoku/README.md

 2. CURRENT STATUS

-The game plays a pretty decent game of Gomoku on Hard AI.
+The game plays a decent game of Gomoku on Hard AI.
 The medium and easy modes can be very easy - good for younger kids.
 If left at a menu or splash screen, the game will time-out and return to the splash screen from where it will start a demo mode.
 The demo mode is just two AIs of random skill playing against one-another.

 3. KEYS

 The game does have help, but in general the keys are:
-`WASD or Cursor keys to navigate menu's and the cursor on the board
+    WASD or Cursor keys to navigate menu's and the cursor on the board
-`ENTER or SPACE to select/change a menu item, or place a piece
+    ENTER or SPACE to select/change a menu item, or place a piece
-`U to Undo the last move (but not the winning move)
+    U to Undo the last move (but not the winning move)
-`R to Redo a move that was Un-done
+    R to Redo a move that was Un-done
-`ESC to back up
+    ESC to back up

 4. TECHNICAL DETAILS

 The game is written to be easy to port.
 The Windows Command port is an example of such a port.
-All the game code is seperate from the platform code.
+All the game code is separate from the platform code.
 In the src folder are port folders, such as apple2.
 The apple2 specific version lives there.
 The plat_* functions need to be implemented for any port.
 The win-cmd port has one file, derived from the apple 2 version and is an example of how to make a port.

     │   Makefile-dsk.mk        - Uses apple commander to make an apple2 .dsk file
     │